 - Antidepressants.
 Fluoxetine (Prozac, Sarafem, others) might help control symptoms of sadness, anxiety and OCD.

 - Antiseizure medications.
 Recent studies suggest that some people with Tourette syndrome respond to topiramate (Topamax), which is used to treat epilepsy.

 - Behavior therapy.
 Cognitive Behavioral Interventions for Tics, including habit-reversal training, can help you monitor tics, identify premonitory urges and learn to voluntarily move in a way that's incompatible with the tic.

 - Psychotherapy.
 In addition to helping you cope with Tourette syndrome, psychotherapy can help with accompanying problems, such as ADHD, obsessions, depression or anxiety.

-- DBS.
+- Deep brain stimulation (DBS).
 For severe tics that don't respond to other treatment, DBS might help.
 DBS involves implanting a battery-operated medical device in the brain to deliver electrical stimulation to targeted areas that control movement.
 However, this treatment is still in the early research stages and needs more research to determine if it's a safe and effective treatment for Tourette syndrome.

 Coping and support

 Your self-esteem may suffer as a result of Tourette syndrome.
 You may be embarrassed about your tics and hesitate to engage in social activities, such as dating or going out in public.
 As a result, you're at increased risk of depression and substance abuse.

 To cope with Tourette syndrome:

 - Remember that tics usually reach their peak in the early teens and improve as you get older.

 - Reach out to others dealing with Tourette syndrome for information, coping tips and support.